ajitgoel/VideoAudioTranscription3/README.md

     - [x] ~~after registering, user has to confirm his email using confirmation code~~
     - [ ] privacy policy will need to be checked
     - [ ] terms and conditions will need to be checked
+    - [x] Open privacy policy, terms and conditions in a new modal.
     - [x] ~~Clicking on privacy policy, terms and conditions should open those pages in a new tab.~~
 3. Login screen
 	- [ ] Add users to register using Twitter, Github.